Shaun Whalley: Shrewsbury Town

 Following his departure from Luton, Whalley joined Shrewsbury Town, recently promoted to League One, on 6 June 2015.
 Making only sporadic substitute appearances in the early part of the season, Whalley had to wait until 28 December to make his first league start for the club, scoring a late winning goal in a 2–1 away victory over Crewe Alexandra.
 He scored another late winner away at the league-leaders Burton Albion the following month, eventually ending the season with seven goals in all competitions as Shrewsbury avoided relegation with a game to spare.

 A persistent thigh injury restricted Whalley's first-team involvement at the start of the following season, which also coincided with a change in management at the club, after a poor start to the season left Shrewsbury rooted to the bottom of the League One table.
 Whalley scored his first goal of the season against Oxford United, deep in injury time, to seal a 2–0 victory for new manager Paul Hurst in his first home league match in charge.

 After becoming a first-team regular under Hurst, and helping Shrewsbury avoid relegation once again in 2016–17, Whalley signed a two-year contract extension in May 2017.
-He featured in 58 matches in all competitions in 2017–18, scoring twelve goals, as Shrewsbury reached both the EFL Trophy final and the 2018 EFL League One play-off Final, although they ultimately finished as runners-up on both occasions.
+He featured in 58 matches in all competitions in 2017–18, scoring twelve goals, as Shrewsbury reached both the EFL Trophy final and the 2018 EFL League One play-off final, although they ultimately finished as runners-up on both occasions.

 Having surpassed 150 appearances for the club in all competitions during the 2018–19 season, Whalley signed another two-year contract extension in April 2019.

 On 4 February 2020, Whalley scored in front of the travelling Shrewsbury fans at Anfield in an FA Cup fourth round replay against his beloved Liverpool, only for the goal to be controversially overturned by VAR for offside against Scott Golbourne.

 Whalley reached 200 appearances for the club in November 2020, marking the occasion with the opening goal in a 2–2 draw against Milton Keynes Dons.
-His dedication to the club was celebrated by managers and team mates past and present in the local press.
+His dedication to the club was celebrated by managers and teammates past and present in the local press.
 An appearance-based contract extension was triggered in May 2021, committing him to the club until Summer 2022.

 On 3 May 2022, it was confirmed that Whalley would be leaving Shrewsbury Town after seven years.
+After being forced out by then Manager Steve Coterill.

+Return to Accrington Stanley

+In July 2022, Whalley rejoined Accrington on a two-year deal.
+On 7 May 2024, the club announced he had signed a one-year extension.

+Following a run of four goals in five matches, Whalley was named EFL League Two Player of the Month for January 2025.